 Camera effects, such as Bokeh blur, Colorize, Sepia Toning, and Time Machine, give your photos unique visual appearance and help you recreate historic photographic styles.
+Also, you can transform images to simulate drawings, paintings, etchings, or abstract art.
 Special effects can be accessed from the Effects menu in CorelDRAW or Corel PHOTO-PAINT.